Urgent Injunctions in Australia: When You Need the Court to Act Fast

 An urgent application in the Federal Court follows a similar structure but the procedural pathway differs.

 If proceedings have not been commenced, the first step is to identify which National Practice Area the matter falls within.
-For commercial and corporations matters, there are dedicated duty judges under the Commercial and Corporations Practice Note (C&C-1).
-For other matters, the general duty judge in the relevant registry is the first point of contact.
+The process for urgent (duty) applications is set out in the Duty (Urgent) Applications Practice Note (GPN-DUTY).
+Applicants must submit a Certificate of Urgency in the form annexed to GPN-DUTY when applying for an urgent listing.
+The Queensland registry operates two duty streams: a General Duty Judge and a Commercial and Corporations Duty Judge.
+The applicant must identify, applying the criteria in GPN-DUTY, which stream the application falls within.
+The Commercial and Corporations Practice Note (C&C-1) continues to govern the conduct of matters within that practice area.
 The applicant's solicitor contacts the relevant duty judge's chambers directly.
 The Federal Court permits unilateral communication with chambers for urgent originating applications and ex parte applications.
 Duty judge contact details are published at fedcourt.gov.au/contact/urgent-duty-contact.
-The application is filed in Form 12 with a supporting affidavit in Form 59 and an undertaking to commence proceedings within 14 days.
+The application is filed in Form 12 with a supporting affidavit in Form 59 and an undertaking to the court to start the proceeding within 14 days after the application is determined.

 If proceedings have already been commenced, the urgent application should be brought to the docket judge who has responsibility for the matter.
 The duty judge should only be approached if the docket judge is unavailable.
 The application is filed in Form 35.